Simplero/Simplero-API/README.md

 }
 ```

-Responds with the subscription object, like above.
-Will respond with 404 if no such subscription exists.
+Responds with the array of subscription object.
+Will respond with empty array if no such subscription exists.
+Will respond with 404 if no such list exists.

 Products
 ========